Flag of Los Angeles: Design and symbolism

 The three colors on the flag represent olive trees (green), orange groves (gold) and vineyards (red).
-They also symbolize the history of the city, with gold and red representing Spain, the country who first colonized the city and green and red representing Mexico, who took over when New Spain achieved independence.
+They also symbolize the history of the city, with gold and red representing Spain, the country who founded the city and green and red representing Mexico, who took over when New Spain achieved independence.
 The city seal is shown in the center of the flag.
 Surrounding the shield are representations of three major Californian crops: grapes, olives, and oranges.
 The seal contains a heraldic shield quartered showing: